cmudig/emblaze/README.md

 # Emblaze - Interactive Embedding Comparison

 Emblaze is a Jupyter notebook widget for **visually comparing embeddings** using animated scatter plots.
 It bundles an easy-to-use Python API for performing dimensionality reduction on multiple sets of embedding data (including aligning the results for easier comparison), and a full-featured interactive platform for probing and comparing embeddings that runs within a Jupyter notebook cell.
+[Read the documentation >](https://dig.cmu.edu/emblaze/emblaze)

 ![](https://raw.githubusercontent.com/cmudig/emblaze/main/examples/screenshots/cover_art.png)